CS-451R-Capstone/Capstone_Project/README.md

 # Step 2

 ## Running the front end
-Open another terminal and run npm start (both the terminal running the server and the terminal that's running the front end need to be open)
+Open another terminal and run npm start (both the terminal running the server and the terminal that's running the front end need to be running at the same time)
 ### Available Scripts

 #### `npm start`